Bloomingdale's: First branch stores

-1960-1975
+1960–1975

 During the 1960s, Bloomingdale's shifted its merchandise mix to incorporate haute couture fashions imported from Paris and home furnishings from Italy.
 It also launched its first single designer-specific department in 1969, for Halston, one that was quickly followed later that year by a dedicated Polo Ralph Lauren boutique in its men's store.
 By the early 1970s, Bloomingdale's had begun embracing avant-garde European design, and following the United Nations recognition of China in 1971, it became the first American retailer to sell products from Communist-era China.
 Its iconic rounded logo debuted in 1972, followed a year later by its "Big Brown Bag" and "Little Brown Bag," all of which remain in use today.
 Bloomingdale's continued to thrive throughout the 1970s, despite New York City's turbulence at the time, partly via continued expansions into the suburbs.
 Its largest branch opened in White Plains, New York in 1975, with 260,000 square feet of floor space, and shortly after that, Bloomingdale's shuttered its original, but much smaller, New Rochelle branch.

 Expansion beyond New York area

-In 1976, Bloomingdale's launched its first full-line department store outside of the New York City area in Tysons, Virginia, a suburb of Washington, D.C..
+In 1973, Bloomingdale's launched its first full-line department store outside of the New York City area in Chestnut Hill, Mass, followed by a store in McLean, Virginia, a suburb of Washington, D.C. in 1976.
 The First Lady at the time, Betty Ford, attended its opening as its guest of honor.

 In 1981, Bloomingdale's opened a branch at the King of Prussia Mall in suburban Philadelphia, then the largest mall in the world.
 Other new stores opened as well, along the East Coast, Florida, Chicago, and in Dallas, Texas.
 In 1988, Canadian real estate developer Robert Campeau launched a hostile takeover attempt of the company, successfully acquiring it for $6.6 billion: it was the largest non-oil corporate merger ever at the time.